ad-on-is/adonis-autoswagger/README.md

 ---

 > [!CAUTION]
-> The following notation is not supported and is also discouraged
+> The following notation is not supported

 ```ts
 const TestController = () => import("#controllers/test_controller");